MayorFaj/ansible-project/project.md

 - Despite that DevOps CI/CD pipeline helps with fast software delivery, it is of the same importance to ensure the quality of such delivery.
 Hence, we will need SonarQube to set up Quality gates.

-- Install SonarQube on Ubuntu 20.04 With PostgreSQL as Backend Database
+- ### Install SonarQube on Ubuntu 20.04 With PostgreSQL as Backend Database

+Below is a manual approach to the installation (Refer to the `Sonaqube role` for the ansible playbook).

 - We will make some Linux Kernel configuration changes to ensure optimal performance of the tool – we will increase `vm.max_map_count`, `f`ile discriptor` and `ulimit`.